Fox's Book of Martyrs

 the year 1554, two men of the reformed religion, with the son and daughter of

-afterward committed to the flames, which soon consumed them, by means of the
+to the flames, which soon consumed them, by means of the combustible matter

 On

-wounded."
-Although the Vidam advised him to fly, yet he abode
+the Vidam advised him to fly, yet he abode in Paris,

-in Paris, and was soon after slain by Bemjus; who
+and was soon after slain by Bemjus; who afterward

-afterward declared he never saw a man meet death more valiantly than the
+declared he never saw a man meet death more valiantly than the admiral.

 The

-rivers, and blood ran through the streets with a strong current, and the river
+blood ran through the streets with a strong current, and the river appeared

-appeared presently like a stream of blood.
-So furious was their hellish rage,
+presently like a stream of blood.
+So furious was their hellish rage, that they

-that they slew all papists whom they suspected to be not very staunch to their
+slew all papists whom they suspected to be not very staunch to their diabolical

-diabolical religion.
-From Paris the destruction spread to all quarters of the
+religion.
+From Paris the destruction spread to all quarters of the realm.

 At